MRaffl98/MRaffl98/README.md

-### Hi there 👋, I'm Michael
+### Michael Raffelsberger
 #### Data Science & Artificial Intelligence Masters Student
-I am currently in the last semester of a Data Science master program at the University of Vienna and additionally study Artificial Intelligence at JKU Linz.
+Hi there, I'm Michael and I'm currently in the last semester of a **Data Science** master program at the University of Vienna and additionally study **Artificial Intelligence** at JKU Linz.
 At the moment, I primarily use Github for university projects and assignments.

 Skills: Python / R / LaTeX / SQL / Git